 Non-Emergency Adverse Operating Effects.
 The Company may disconnect the Facility if the Facility is having an adverse operating effect on the Company EPS or other Customers that is not an emergency, and the Interconnecting Customer fails to correct such adverse operating effect after written notice has been provided and a maximum of 45 days to correct such adverse operating effect has elapsed.

 Modification of the Facility.
-Company shall notify Interconnecting Customer if there is evidence of a material modification to the Facility and shall have the right to immediately suspend interconnection service in cases where such material modification has been implemented without prior written authorization from the Company.
+Company shall notify Interconnecting Customer if there is evidence of a material modification to the Facility and/or material modification of any approved Energy Storage System Operating Schedule and shall have the right to immediately suspend interconnection service in cases where such material modification has been implemented without prior written authorization from the Company.

 Re-connection.
 Any curtailment, reduction or disconnection shall continue only for so long as reasonably necessary.
 The Interconnecting Customer and the Company shall cooperate with each other to restore the Facility and the Company EPS, respectively, to their normal operating state as soon as reasonably practicable following the cessation or remedy of the event that led to the temporary disconnection.